emredevops/financialhousehomework/readme.md

 ## 2.Configuration Management

 I wrote Ansible Playbook by using Ansible modules.
-I installed nginx with command module because in AWS EC2 Instances not using yum repos for nginx.
+I installed nginx with command module because AWS EC2 Instances not using yum repos for nginx.
 Also i wrote basic nginx conf and copied to conf.d directory.
 You can apply playbook with this command;

     ansible-playbook playbook.yml -i inventory.yml